-Alternatively, for simple access to your money abroad - and an even better deal - use Wise.
+Alternatively, for simple access to your money abroad - and an even better deal - send money online with Wise.

-If you have a bank account in Italy, or know someone who does, you can transfer money between accounts using the real mid-market exchange rate.
+If you have a bank account in Italy, or know someone who does, you can send money to Italy using the real mid-market exchange rate.
 It's a quick and convenient way to get your Euro cash, with no hidden fees.
 See if you can get a better deal with Wise.

 Headed for a gastronomic experience in Italy?
 Find out how to eat like a local in this handy guide.

 We cover all you wanted to know about electricity and power adapters for Italy.
 You'll also learn about plugs and power converters.
 Read on.

 Most countries have laws in place which govern the amount of cash that travellers can bring in, and take out.
 They’re designed to stop cash from illegal...